 For an anxious or unsettled dog, or a dog with medical issues, being naturally calm is not their default.

 As for Puppies!!
 Well we all know what happens when they don’t get enough calm time.
 They become demanding, shouting, attention seeking and bitey.
 This can soon become a learned way, develop a behaviour to access attention or “feel better” and sometimes develop into a dog for whom THIS is a default.

 So What can we do ?
 How can we get this?
 Just a few images of how my dogs are encouraged to get some rest in between fun (and that is the key).

 I am privileged to be working with a range of colleagues to support dogs to gain this calmness.
-Currently I am working with the Absolute Dogs Team to become a ProTrainer.
-Their view is that Calm is essential.
+As an Absolute Dogs ProDog Trainer I really love their approach to creating Calm.

 “Arousal levels is made up of lots of little exciting, anxiety inducing or worrying events until their [stress] bucket is full”. [and their behaviour becomes “Hyper” or over the top]

 “Teaching Calm default, a calm existence, a generally calm way of being keeps the [stress] bucket empty”

 [by using a calm protocol, having more happy fun events than excitable ones and complementary support] “When something arousing/challenging happens the bucket doesn’t overflow – it tops up a bit because the dog’s brain has learned to calm to empty it”

 (Quotes from Tom Mitchell from the Absolute Dogs Programme.)